nodejs/node/doc/api/assert.md

 function and await the returned promise to complete.
 It will then check that the promise is not rejected.

-If `block` is a function and it throws synchronously, that error will be rejected directly without checking the `error` handler.
+If `block` is a function and it throws an error synchronously, `assert.doesNotReject()` will return a rejected Promise with that error without checking the error handler.

 Please note: Using `assert.doesNotReject()` is actually not useful because there is little benefit by catching a rejection and then rejecting it again.
 Instead,